 After a few months of being freelance, I was back at Avon, and a friend from a different department asked how it was going.
 I answered “OK”, and her next question was brilliant.

 She asked if the girls were happier.
 And it dawned on me that yes, yes they were (and are) happier.
 And THAT was the reason for it all.

 I was so pleased she asked me that insightful question.

 I’ve learned that actually, despite being a bit of an introvert, I’m not bad at networking.
 Clients tell me they are thrilled with how well I’ve grasped their business and how the tone of voice I’ve created for them is spot on.
 I’m actually quite interested in the technical side of blogging (something I NEVER thought I’d say!).
 I’m enjoying taking photographs and want to improve my skills.
 Although I’m working fewer days than before, I’m actually doing far more, and still just about fitting it all in.

-Why I’m Glad I went FREELANCE
+Why I’m Glad I Became a Freelance Copywriter

 I’m so glad that I didn’t just keep ploughing on when I was pretty miserable about missing out on family life.
 I’m so thankful that I have a supportive husband, family and friends, who have helped me and encouraged me in so many ways, not least recommending me to clients.
 I’m so happy (and lucky) that I have skills and experiences that let me be self-employed and set my own rules.
 I was worried that by leaving, I’d damage the career I’d worked so hard for, for so many years.
 But actually, I’ve just gained a whole new career, and I’m learning new skills all the time.
 Plus I’ve been able to use some of the skills I gained as a broadcast journalist.